BharathiPravallika/using_semantic_elements/README.md

 # using_semantic_elements
 Well, here we will learn how can we use semantic elements to build a basic web page using html.

-You can see preview by clicking the below link. https://bharathipravallika.github.io/using_semantic_elements/
+You can see preview by clicking the below link. <br>
+https://bharathipravallika.github.io/using_semantic_elements/